acamilo/CHDK-PTP-Java/README.md

 javax.usb.UsbPlatformException: USB error 6: Unable to claim interface: Resource busy
 ```

-The solutionin ubuntu is this.
+The solution in ubuntu is this.

 ```
 gsettings set org.gnome.desktop.media-handling automount false